ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Download the following prerequisites into your `$GOPATH`:

 - Git Clone the [Subnet-EVM](https://github.com/ava-labs/subnet-evm) repository
-  - For PrecompilEVM, Clone the [PrecompilEVM](https://github.com/ava-labs/precompilevm) repository.
+  - For Precompile-EVM, Clone the [Precompile-EVM](https://github.com/ava-labs/precompile-evm) repository.
     Alternatively you can use it as a template repo from [github](https://github.com/ava-labs/precompile-evm/generate).
 - Git Clone [AvalancheGo](https://github.com/ava-labs/avalanchego) repository
 - Install [Avalanche Network Runner](https://docs.avax.network/subnets/network-runner)